CooperCodeComposer/BunnyWorld-Java/README.md

 ##Command Line Arguments
 + Program accepts 2 parameters as command line arguments:
     + Initial number of bunnies
-    + Number of year to run the simulation
+    + Number of years to run the simulation

-+ To run program from terminal enter: java Simulator 6 20
++ For example to run program from terminal enter: java Simulator 6 20
     + (This would give initial colony of 6 bunnies running the sim for 20 years)

 ##Simulation Rules:
 + Initially 5 bunnies of random sex are born